-Our families, who are incredibly important to us, were an important consideration.
+Our families, who are incredibly important to us, were a chief consideration.
 We are very close with our own and each other’s families.
 Since our venue was a private estate, we had certain guest count limitations, and this made putting the guest list together a little bit tricky at first, but we quickly decided that our family and our closest, longest friends were the most important people in our lives, and so we kept the list intimate and small.
 We only invited 12 of our closest friends—friends of 15-plus years—and the rest of our guests were family members.
 Having a small guest list was one of the best decisions we made; every time we looked at a face, it was someone we loved and had known for so many years that we could literally thank them for helping to make us who we are today and for helping to shape us into perfect partners for each other.
 I would make that decision again in a heartbeat.

 Tell us about your wedding day look.
 What did you wear, and what did your bridal party wear?

-I wore Priscilla by Maggie Sottero.
+I wore “Priscilla” by Maggie Sottero.
 Ever since I was a little girl, I have loved huge ball gowns, corsets, and all things that sparkle.
 The dress I chose was the perfect embodiment of these elements.
 The corseted bodice was intricately embellished with Swarovski crystals and had a modest sweetheart neckline.
-The voluminous skirt had soft, romantic pick-ups and allowed me to wear a 48-inch hoop skirt, creating a true ball gown effect.
+The voluminous skirt had soft, romantic pick-ups and allowed me to wear a 48-inch hoop skirt, creating a true ball-gown effect.
 I paired the dress with a Swarovski halo tiara, an embellished fingertip-length veil, Swarovski chandelier earrings, and a simple Swarovski tennis bracelet.
 I wore ivory satin wedge heels by Nina Eterna with soft, romantic bow details on the front.
 My bridesmaids wore floor-length strapless gowns in a luminescent deep teal taffeta by Waters Too (style 977) paired with dark silver satin peep-toe heels.
 The surplice-draped bodices, dropped waists, and full skirts were ever so figure flattering.
 The back of each bodice dipped into a modest V with taffeta-covered button detailing.
 The backs of the skirts gathered in a way that created a soft, romantic, train-like effect as they walked.
 These dresses were very much a blend of today’s fashions and those of a bygone romantic era, reflecting the feeling and theme of the wedding.
 They wore very sparkly rhinestone chandelier earrings and simple rhinestone tennis bracelets.
 I didn’t have them wear necklaces, as I wanted their beauty and the beauty of the dresses to really shine.
 They all chose romantic curls for their hair, swept softly away from their faces.
 The bouquets they carried were lush and created the perfect pop of color in rich hues of jewel-toned magenta, fuchsia, and purple, tied in pewter satin ribbon.
 The girls truly were stunning.
 The groom, groomsmen, my father, and my husband’s stepfather wore very sharp—James Bond sharp—tailored-fit tuxedos.
 The groom wore a classic five-button vest and a Windsor tie in ivory.
 The groomsmen wore the same style in silver, and their Windsor ties had subtle stripes in shades of silver and pewter to pull in the masculine silver hues of the wedding.
 We didn’t want the bridesmaids and groomsmen to be in the same color; rather, we wanted them to complement each other, and, boy, did they ever!
 The bridal party looked stunning together.
 The groomsmen and fathers wore calla lily boutonnieres in magenta hues, with Paul, the groom, wearing the deepest shade and an orchid to set his above the rest.
 Our mothers and stepmothers all wore floor-length gowns.
 My stepmom and Paul’s stepmom were in beautiful satin navy gowns accented with silver and rhinestone jewelry, while Paul’s mom wore a beautiful silver lace dress with a deep pewter base, complete with a modest side split and a pair of sassy deep purple Mary Janes.
 Their corsages matched the bouquets the bridesmaids carried.
 The moms complemented the wedding party, each other, and their tuxedo-clad husbands perfectly.
 We also asked our guests to either dress in the colors of the wedding or in complementary colors: silver, pewter, teal, navy, purple, etc. I have to applaud them; they took it to heart, and it shows in our photographs.

 What kind of advice would you offer to future brides?

 Plan, plan, plan!
 Enjoy the ride.
 Plan some more.
 Take a break.
 Plan again.
 Enjoy the ride.
 Take a break.
 Repeat.
 The old adage “stopping to smell the roses” is true from the moment you get engaged to the moment you get on that plane when returning from your honeymoon.
 It truly is a magical ride, and this isn’t Disneyland; when the ride is over, there’s no getting back in line.
 You get fleeting moments to take it all in.
 Some of my fondest memories of my big day are the moments I stole, in the midst of all the excitement, when no one was watching.
-I also think it is important to anticipate issues before they happen.
-Every bride and groom has that one family member, or two, who is going to create a situation of stress eith

 Sharing is Happiness